-No earlier than the initial filing date for documents related to a candidate running for a City Council seat and no later than the closing date to file nomination papers, candidates are required to file all of the documents specified in Article IV above with the Fresno City Clerk's office for verification.
-The City Clerk will review and verify that all required information is correct and meets the requirements of this Act.
-The City Clerk will diligently work to review and verify all residency documents, the City Clerk's office shall complete the review and verification of the documents.
-The City Clerk will then do one of the following:
+No earlier than the initial filing date for documents related to a candidate running for a City Council seat or for the office of Mayor, and no later than the closing date to file nomination papers, candidates are required to file all of the documents specified in Article IV above with the Fresno City Clerk's office for verification.
+The City Clerk will

-- 1. If all City residency requirements are satisfied pursuant to this Act, the City Clerk's office will [provide] mail a letter to the Fresno County Clerk's office and mail give a letter to the candidate certifying that the candidate has met the City's residency requirements; or - 2.
-If any deficiencies are discovered in the documents provided or certain documents are missing, the City Clerk's office will send[provide] a letter to the candidate showing the specific deficiency(s) or missing document(s).
-The candidate will have until the closing date to file nomination papers to correct the deficiencies and re-submit the required documents for verification to the City Clerk; or

-- 3. If the candidate either fails to complete verification of all of the requirements of this Act within the prescribed time limits, or the resubmitted documents do not meet the requirements of the Act, the City Clerk's office will mail[provide] a letter to the candidate advising them [him or her] that they have failed[of the failure] to meet the requirements of the Act; or - 4.
-If the re-submitted documents by the candidate meet all requirements of this Act, the City Clerk's office will certify the Act's residency requirements have been met and send [provide] mail a letter to the Fresno County Clerk's office and give mail a letter to the candidate.
+- 1. If all City residency requirements are satisfied pursuant to this Act, the City Clerk's office will provide a letter to the Fresno County Clerk's office and to the candidate certifying that the candidate has met the City's residency requirements; or - 2.
+If any deficiencies are discovered in the documents provided or certain documents are missing, the City Clerk's office will provide a letter to the candidate showing the specific deficiencies or missing document(s).
+The candidate will have until the closing date to file nomination papers to correct the deficiencies and re-submit the required documents for verification to the City Clerk; or - 3.
+If the candidate either fails to complete verification of all of the requirements of this Act within the prescribed time limits, or the resubmitted documents do not meet the requirements of the Act, the City Clerk's office will provide a letter to the candidate advising him or her of the failure to meet the requirements of the Act and shall not certify to the County Clerk the candidate has met the residency requirements, and the candidate shall not appear on the ballot; or - 4.
+If the re-submitted documents by the candidate meet all requirements of this Act, the City Clerk's office will certify the Act's residency requirements have been met and provide a letter to the Fresno County Clerk's office and to the candidate.

-ARTICLE VI VERIFYING RESIDENCY FOR COUNCILMEMBERS
+ARTICLE VI VERIFYING RESIDENCY FOR INCUMBENTS

-Councilmembers are required to live in the district they represent during their entire term in office.
-To insure that Councilmembers continue to live in the district they represent, each Councilmember must submit the following documents to the City Clerk during the last 31 calendar days of the year (December 1st to 31st), at the end of each year in office:
+Councilmembers are required to live in the district they represent during the entire term in office, and the Mayor is required to live in the City limits during the entire term in office.
+To insure that incumbents continue to live in the district/City they represent, each incumbent must submit the following documents to the City Clerk during the last 31 calendar days of the year (December 1st to 31st), at the end of each year in office: